 The Tribal Law and Policy tab contains information on tribal sexual assault laws and procedures.
 This section includes a compilation of tribal sexual violence statutes; a collection of tribal case law and precedent about sexual violence; a discussion and anthology about tribal rules of evidence and admissibility; information and resources about introducing tribal custom and tradition in tribal courts; information about tribal court prosecutions; and resources about tribal law enforcement.

-The Federal Law and Policy tab contains information on federal laws and procedures addressing sexual violence in Indian Country.
+The Federal Law and Policy tab contains information on Federal Laws and procedures addressing sexual violence in Indian Country.
 Also included are a compilation of major federal laws affecting victims of sexual violence in Indian Country; a compilation of federal agencies' policies concerning sexual assault and sexual violence; information and resources discussing the Violence Against Women Act (VAWA); information and resources discussing the Sex Offender Registration and Notification Act (SORNA); information and resources discussing the Tribal Law and Order Act of 2010 (TLOA); a collection of major federal case law affecting sexual assault victims in Indian Country; information and resources concerning the federal rules of evidence and admissibility of evidence during a federal court proceeding; information and discussion about federal sentencing and federal sentencing guidelines; and information and discussion about the Federal Rules of Procedure.

 The Sex Offender Registration and Notification Act (SORNA) has information and resources, including the full text of the statute, about federal sex offender registration requirements and criminal penalties for failure to register.
 Significantly, every time a sex offender moves, he must register in the new jurisdiction and follow the jurisdiction's reporting and registration requirements.
 With this in mind, the State Sex Offender Registration Laws tab contains a compilation of every state's registration and notification laws, including charts simplifying the statutory text.
 Similarly, the Tribal Sex Offender Registration Laws tab contains a compilation of resources on tribal sex offender registration laws.

-Also, under this tab, the reader will find a detailed explanation about Full Faith and Credit, discussing how to a Tribal protection order must be enforced by states and vice versa.
-To aid the reader in their exploration of this topic, there is a compilation of state and tribal protection order and full faith and credit statues.
+There are also numerous, useful resources under the Protection Orders tab.
+This tab provides a basic explanation of protection orders, including the preferred drafting of a protection order.
+Also, under this tab, the reader will find a detailed explanation about Full Faith and Credit, discussing how a Tribal Protection Order must be enforced by States and vice versa.
+To aid the reader in their exploration of this topic, there is a compilation of State and Tribal Protection Orders and full faith and credit statutes.

 A key legal topic in aiding victims is informing them of their rights.
 Accordingly, the Victim Rights tab contains numerous resources and discussions about Victim Rights.
 This includes the full text of federal victim rights statutes such as the Crime Victim Rights Act (CVRA) and the Victims of Crime Act (VOCA) and state and tribal victim rights statutes.

-Also, under the Public Law 280 tab, the reader will find information and resources about Public Law 280.
+Under the Public Law 280 tab, the reader will find information and resources about Public Law 280.
 This includes the full text of the statute and a discussion of its meaning and repercussions.
 This tab also contains statutes affecting victims of sexual violence from the mandatory Public Law 280 states: Alaska, California, Minnesota, Nebraska, Oregon, and Wisconsin.

 Under the Civil Law tab, the reader will learn that the victim has many legal options against sexual assault perpetrators in civil courts.
 Under this tab, the reader can read about tribal civil court jurisdiction and about how tribal courts can have jurisdiction over sexual assault perpetrators, regardless of whether the perpetrator is enrolled in a federally-recognized tribe.
 Also, a victim has the power to sue the perpetrator in tribal court for all monetary and emotional damages that arise from the assault.
 The reader can learn more about this under the and tabs.

-Furthermore, tribal court has the power to hold any perpetrator in civil contempt for violating a protection order, and the reader can find information and resources about civil contempt under thetab.
+Furthermore, any tribal court has the power to hold any perpetrator in civil contempt for violating a protection order, and the reader can find information and resources about civil contempt under thetab.
 Finally, if the victim is married to the perpetrator or has a preexisting romantic relationship with the perpetrator, there can be many other negative repercussions for the perpetrator in civil court.
-The reader can learn more about these repercussions under The reader can learn more about these repercussions under the , , , and tabs.
+The reader can learn more about these repercussions under the , , , and tabs.